JosePamplona/Dockerized-Elixir-Workbench/README.md

 1. Modify the `config.conf` file in order to configure the project name and creation specifications.

-2. Modify the `docker/schemas.sh` file in order to configure the DB.
+2. If you have configured the schemas script to run, you will need to modify the `docker/schemas.sh` file to set up the initial schema-dependent files.

 3. Run the following command: